-Dr. Resneck is Professor and Vice-Chair of the UCSF Department of Dermatology, and holds a joint appointment as a core faculty member at the Philip R. Lee Institute for Health Policy Studies.
-He also directs the dermatology faculty practice clinics at UCSF where he previously ran the dermatology residency training program.
+Dr. Resneck is the Bruce U. Wintroub Endowed Professor and Chair of the UCSF Department of Dermatology, and holds a joint appointment as an affiliated faculty member at the Philip R. Lee Institute for Health Policy Studies.
+In earlier roles, Dr. Resneck served as residency training director and then medical director for dermatology at UCSF.

-Dr. Resneck received his B.A. in public policy from Brown University and his M.D. from the University of California, San Francisco.
-His internship in internal medicine, residency in dermatology, and health policy fellowship were also at UCSF.
+Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF—where he also completed his internship in internal medicine, residency in dermatology and fellowship in health policy.